sajjjadayobi/FaceLib/README.md

-# FaceLib : Face Detection and Face Recognition with pytorch
+# FaceLib : Face Detection and Facial Expression Recognition and Age & Gender Classification and Face Recognition with pytorch

-## Detection: RetinaFace
+## Face Detection: RetinaFace

 A PyTorch implementation of RetinaFace: Single-stage Dense Face Localisation in the Wild.
 Model size only 1.7M, when Retinaface The official code in Mxnet can be found here.